Folate gets its name from the Latin word folium for leaf because this B-vitamin is found in high concentrations in green leafy vegetables.

 Excessive intake of alcohol, smoking and heavy coffee drinking can contribute to folate deficiency.

-Birth control pills and a number of medications (anticonvulsant, metformin, sulfasalzine, triamterene, methotrexate and barbiturates) interfere with the absorption or function of folic acid metabolism.
+Birth control pills and a number of medications (anticonvulsant, metformin, sulfasalzine, triamterene, methotrexate and barbiturates) interfere with the absorption or function of folate metabolism.

 Given its role in making new cell development, nerve function and red blood cell formation, folic acid is incorporated in several of our Recovery and Wellness product formulations.

 Energy Support Formula and Bone Support Formula are each formulated with 300 mcg of folic acid.
 Our Multi-Vitamin & Mineral, which combines both products, is formulated with 600 mcg of folic acid.
-Anti-Aging Formula is formulated with 400 mcg and Essentials Formula has 200 mcg of this b-vitamin.
+Anti-Aging Formula is formulated with 400 mcg of this B-vitamin.